m-saeid/ModeNetR_PointSkipNet/README.md

 ## Homepage
 <!-- For more information about the project, please refer to our [project homepage](). -->
 The paper has been accepted by IPRIA 2025 🔥
-The paper will be available soon...
+<br />The paper will be available soon...

 ![image info](https://github.com/m-saeid/ModeNetR_PointSkipNet/blob/main/ModelNetR_PointSkipNet.jpg)